Mbali Frazer

-Mbalenhle Cleopatra Frazer, commonly known as Mbali Frazer, is a South African politician and former educator who has been KwaZulu-Natal's Member of the Executive Council (MEC) for Education since August 2022.
+Mbalenhle Cleopatra Frazer, commonly known as Mbali Frazer, is a South African politician and former educator who was KwaZulu-Natal's Member of the Executive Council (MEC) for Education from August 2022 until June 2024.
 She has served in the KwaZulu-Natal Legislature as an African National Congress MPL since 2014.
+Frazer was elected deputy provincial chairperson of the African National Congress Women's League in August 2023.

-Career
+Career in the ANC

 Frazer is a former teacher and trade unionist.
 In 2014, Frazer was elected to the KwaZulu-Natal Legislature on the ticket of the African National Congress.
-She is a senior member of the provincial African National Congress Women's League in KwaZulu-Natal.
 Frazer supported Nkosazana Dlamini-Zuma's unsuccessful ANC presidential campaign in 2017.
 She was re-elected to the provincial legislature in 2019 and then elected as the chairperson of the public works committee.
 When Dlamini-Zuma came under scrutiny during the COVID-19 lockdown in 2020, Frazer came to her defence.

+At the provincial African National Congress Women's League elective conference held from 4 to 7 August 2023, Frazer successfully contested the position of deputy provincial chairperson.
+She defeated Phumzile Mbatha-Cele for the position, winning with 649 votes to Mbatha-Cele's 545.

 Provincial government

 Following the resignation of Sihle Zikalala as the premier of KwaZulu-Natal on 5 August 2022, Frazer, ANC MPL Amanda Mapena and Finance MEC Nomusa Dube-Ncube were shortlisted by the provincial ANC as possible candidates to succeed Zikalala.
 The premier's position ultimately went to Dube-Ncube.
 Following Dube-Ncube's election and inauguration, she named her executive council on 11 August 2022.
 Frazer was appointed as the MEC for Education, succeeding Kwazi Mshengu.
 Trade unions welcomed her appointment.

+Frazer was re-elected to her seat in the provincial legislature in the 2024 provincial election, however, she was not reappointed to the Executive Council.